 Hiking Near Jackson

-Between Jackson and Wilson on Hwy 22, the two Snake River levees (one on your right before the Wilson bridge and one on your left directly afterwards) are Jackson Hole’s unofficial parade grounds for pups, pedestrians and families.
+Between Jackson and Wilson on Hwy 22, the two Snake River levees (one on your right before the Wilson bridge and one on your left directly afterward) are Jackson Hole’s unofficial parade grounds for pups, pedestrians, and families.
 These are great choices for a completely flat, scenic and easy out-and-back walk.

-And the new Rendezvous Park (R Park) that borders the north levee has its own trail system.
+And Rendezvous Park (R Park) that borders the north levee has its own trail system.